 The Entertainment Capital of the World can be pretty overwhelming for the first-timer.
-Award-winning performances, nightclubs, amusement parks, art exhibits, concerts, magic shows, aquariums, circuses, outdoor adventures, and gambling only touch the surface when it comes to your options.
+Award-winning performances, nightclubs, amusement parks, art exhibits, concerts, magic shows, aquariums, circuses, outdoor adventures, golf courses, and gambling only touch the surface when it comes to your options.
 Where do you even start with so many things to do in Las Vegas?

 While the answer depends entirely on your interests, don’t forget to try something new!
 After all, what happens in Vegas, stays in Vegas.
 Or so they say.
 Below you’ll find a list of things to do: on the Strip, off the Strip, with your family, outdoors, and for thrill-seekers.